Belgrade Beer Fest

 Interviews&Survey

-I distributed a survey on my social network and in Slack, and conduct 8 interviews to gain informations about our users, their goals and expectation.
+I distributed a survey on my social network and in Slack, and conducted 8 interviews to gain information about our users, their goals, and expectations.

-1. Higher understanding of how users spend their time on the Festival?
+1. Higher understanding of how users spend their time at the Festival?

 2. What is the most important for them when attending the festival?